Michael-Robert-Watson/WebTextForum/README.md

 I took that Moderators were also allowed to create posts too - just like Users.

-There is no sory on Like count, or search on tags and authors yet.
+There is no sort on search on tags and authors yet.

 NOTE: I have tested and noticed that the paging - loses the searched for results and defaults to the unsearched for set.
+Can Sort on Likes now too.